10 Ways to Fight Fair With Your Spouse

 9. Child-free zone.
 Never use your children as leverage.
 If you can’t fight “nice” don’t fight in front of your children.
 If you do let them see you having a real blowout, apologize and tell them that you and Daddy are working on doing better.

 10. Follow the rules.
 Think ahead about how you and your husband will fight.
-Make a plan in advance (this conflict worksheet can help) so you have a better chance of keeping things calm when arguments do happen.
+Make a plan in advance so you have a better chance of keeping things calm when arguments do happen.

 © 2011 iMOM.
 All Rights Reserved.
 Family First, All Pro Dad, iMOM, and Family Minute with Mark Merrill are registered trademarks.